-Wholesale Clubs or Stockpiling?
+Stockpiling at Wholesale Clubs ?
 We are often asked which is better shopping at a wholesale club or stockpiling using coupons.
 That really depends on where you live and what your stores coupon policies are.
 If you are purchasing the smallest size allowable based on the wording of your coupon, you may do better than purchasing BULK sizes without using coupons.
-This of course varies based on the wholesale club’s coupon policy.
+This of course varies based on the wholesale club’s coupon policy and if you store doubles coupons.

 There are three major wholesale clubs.
 BJ’s, Costco and Sam’s Club.
 You have to pay a membership fee in order to shop at each.
 Unless you are shopping for a business or an organization you typically would only need a basic membership.
+Here is the run down on each Wholesale Clubs coupon policies.
 BJ’s accept both store coupons and manufacturer coupons (they can be stacked).
 Costco does not accept manufacturer coupons however they do distribute monthly coupons to members.
 Sam’s Club does not accept manufacturer coupons and only premium members receive store coupons.

-Another tip is to shop the clearance section.
+Another tip for saving money at wholesale clubs is to shop the clearance section.
 Each wholesale club offers markdowns.
 Items to consider purchasing at Wholesale clubs include perishables and items that you can not find coupons for.
 In particular dairy products including milk, eggs and butter don’t often have coupons.
 By purchasing these items in bulk you may be able to save enough to compensate for your membership cost.
 Some wholesale clubs offer discounts on prescriptions, gasoline, alcohol and photos, you could factor these discounts if applicable when deciding if you want a membership.

 Purchasing some items in bulk may not really be a great deal if you don’t use them.
 Consider shopping with a friend to split large containers so that they don’t go bad before yo use them or consider freezing to extend the shelf life.
 You can read more about how to freeze each of the products.